iorodeo/panels_g4_hardware/docs/comm.md

 In theory, the v0.2 should have a 2×3 pin connector that was used for a brief time in certain drivers.
 The actual comm board with the 2×3 connector seems to be lost, so at this time we are not sure what version 0.2 is.
 If you wanna try and have a look at the [schematic](assets/omm_v0p2_schematic.pdf), feel free to use the project files in `comm_v0p2`.

 Everything else regarding design and production is very similar to the [Comm board v0.3](#comm-v0p3).
 There is no reason to build a comm board v0.2, except maybe replacing a broken one.
-Even then you might consider an upgrade of your hardware instead, sepscially with the unknown background.
+Even then you might consider an upgrade of your hardware instead, especially with the unknown background.

+The original documentation for v0.2 contained hints that the communication was changed from I²C to SPI and that the board-to-board headers were improved.

 ## Panel Comm PCB v0.1
 {:.clear}